 What would need to happen in your business to make this income level feasible?

-If this is your goal, how will you get there?
+In other words, if this is your goal, how will you get there?

 - Do you have some benefits in your current job that would be sorely missed if you were your own boss?

-- What else changes for better or worse if you take on the responsibilities (and uncertainties) of being a full-time floralpreneur?
+- What else changes for better or worse if you take on the responsibilities (and uncertainties) of being a full-time floralpreneur®?